zhouyl/flowblade/docs/components/data-display/data-list.md

 # DataList

 Data list component for displaying key-value pairs in a structured format.
+DataList provides a flexible way to display data with support for various orientations and layouts.

 ## Basic Usage